jones58/typespotting/README.md

   - I plugged these values into my JS (after dividing by 4) and it was great to see the game working as it should.

 ///// TODO:
-- add level 2 and 3 coordinates (see doc in planning folder)
+- test with new coordinates
 - change end of the game bit so score doesn't change at end - basically break out of the interval.
 - maybe some kind of ranking system at end like "type nerd", "type beginner" based on score.
 Or getting 90+ gets a prize, triggers something happening.
 100 is highest possible score so this could trigger something too.
 - hide restart game until win or lose happened (same as wrong/right text basically but never resets)